pydiverse/pydiverse.colspec/docs/package/README.md

 ## Usage

-pydiverse.common can either be installed via pypi with `pip install pydiverse-common` or via conda-forge with `conda install pydiverse-common -c conda-forge`.
+pydiverse.colspec can either be installed via pypi with `pip install pydiverse-colspec` or via conda-forge with `conda install pydiverse-colspec -c conda-forge`.